StrangeRanger/customized-unix-terminal/docs/index.md

     ```

 === "Linux"
-    Below is a list of "General Custom Aliases" that I use.
-You will want to place the code below at the bottom of your zshrc file, located:  `~/.zshrc`
+    Below is a list of "General Aliases".
+They are broken up into two groups.
+The first group is the regular command alias.
+The second group contains aliases that are meant to provide a list of useful commands, which can be hard to remember due to the sheer number of commands.
+All of the commands presented in the [Useful Programs](#useful-programs) section are in the second group of the aliases.
+To use them, you will want to add the code below to the bottom of your `.zshrc` file located in your home directory.

     ```bash
     ################################################################################